 - Graham Watson is a Chartered Accountant and experienced investment banker bringing extensive strategic leadership and financial expertise to the board.
 Graham was appointed chair of the Group Audit Committee from 1 September 2017. - Ann Allen MBE is a chartered surveyor with over 35 years' experience.
-She is CEO of the Chartered Institution of Civil Engineering Surveyors (CICES) and Chair of Architecture and Design Scotland. - Ann Faulds was a partner in the law firm, CMS and has 30 years' experience in consenting processes for developments and infrastructure projects. - Bill Matthews is a Chartered Engineer and has governance knowledge across a variety of policy areas and organisations.
+She is Director of Innovation and Campus Development at the University of Leeds and Chair of Architecture and Design Scotland. - Ann Faulds was a partner in the law firm, CMS and has 30 years' experience in consenting processes for developments and infrastructure projects (resigned 30 November 2021). - Bill Matthews is a Chartered Engineer and has governance knowledge across a variety of policy areas and organisations.
 He was the founding Chair of hub West Scotland and has significant infrastructure development experience. - Pauline Mills is a chartered town planner and member of the Royal Town Planning Institute.
 She is currently Land and Planning Director at Taylor Wimpey, responsible for managing the firm's land assets across the regional Board of which she is a member.

-In the year ended 31 March 2021, there were three meetings of the Group Audit Committee.
+In the year ended 31 March 2022, there were three meetings of the Group Audit Committee.